-TRANSPORT BOARD

-10th January 2020

-PROPOSED 2020/21 SOUTH YORKSHIRE TRANSPORT REVENUE BUDGET

-Purpose of Report

-To seek endorsement from Transport Board to submit the proposed 2020/21 South Yorkshire Transport Revenue Budget to the MCA for approval.

-Thematic Priority

-Secure investment in infrastructure where it will do most to support growth.

-Freedom of Information and Schedule 12A of the Local Government Act 1972

-The paper will be available under the Combined Authority Publication Scheme.
+27th January 2020 PROPOSED 2020/21 SOUTH YORKSHIRE TRANSPORT REVENUE BUDGET Purpose of Report To seek approval from the MCA for the proposed 2020/21 South Yorkshire Transport Revenue Budget.
+Thematic Priority Secure investment in infrastructure where it will do most to support growth.
+Freedom of Information and Schedule 12A of the Local Government Act 1972 The paper will be available under the Combined Authority Publication Scheme.
+Recommendations That members:

-Recommendations

-That members of the Transport Board:

-- Note the contents of the draft 2020/21 South Yorkshire Transport Revenue Budget report; - Recommend to MCA to retain the Levy at 2019/20 levels, and; - Consider the three options presented in Section 3 on how to use the funding.

-1. Introduction & Context